 Go nuts on this vision.
 It’s your perfect day and you can have exactly what you want.

 With this perfect day, you are forming the framework of your future career without having to come up with a specific job or role from scratch.
 It gives you the chance to narrow your options down by what kind of roles will fit into this perfect day.

-At Better Work Heroes, we take you through this perfect day exercise in a much more detailed and guided way in our free Career Assessment Challenge.
+At Better Work Heroes, we take you through this perfect day exercise in a much more detailed and guided way in our free Perfect Day Exercise.
 It is a 4-day exploration of your perfect day, your current day and how to start building a bridge between the two.

 The idea is that you are answering the question ‘What do you want your life to be like?’ rather than the classic ‘What do you want to be when you grow up?’ that nobody could truly answer when they were young, nevermind now.

-Pop over to the Career Assessment Challenge page and check it out and let us know how you get on!
+Pop over to the Perfect Day Exercise page and check it out and let us know how you get on!

 If you want to change careers but have no idea what to do, the answer is not to think about exactly what you will do right now, but what your day will look like.

 That perfect day is what you are aiming towards.